sequentech/documentation/docs/general/guides/electoral-board-ceremonies/electoral-board-ceremonies.md

 ## Election Authority Credentials

-Note: this configuration needs to be done on the web servers.
-Once it's done, you don't need to do it again on next elections using Electoral Board Ceremonies.
+Note: this configuration needs to be done on the Sequent web servers.
+This is a one-off configuration, and it only needs to be done the first time Electoral Board Ceremonies are to be used in any election.

 Before we can use the Electoral Board Ceremonies feature, we need to configure the web servers to create credentials for the election authorities.
 Specifically, we need to configure a user/password for each of the authorities.